 This personal ePortfolio showcases a creative body of academic work that traces three decades of evolution from experiential educator (1986-1997), through entrepreneurial executive (1996-2005), to expert in teaching and learning with technology (2004-today).
 Educated in the sciences, I started as a professor in education and management.
 This led me to research and facilitate training and development programs of executive leadership and corporate team-building by experiential methods.
 These interests enabled me to start a successful dotcom for elearning, electronic facilitation, facilitative leadership, and virtual teaming through online communication.
 Upon final sale of the company, I wasn't ready to retire and so returned to higher education as an administrator and to business as a consultant.

 Contained in the first 5 menus, a visitor can find the models and theories that most people request (arranged under their respective paired titles).
 The sixth menu provides access to past publications, lesser known accomplishments, a few special items, and several unique inventions.
 Throughout, I try to present professional information with a personal touch, so you can expect a few stories.
 Further down this page, check out the "Selected Resources" that highlight some recent consulting.
-Although I currently consult for several select corporations and universities, I am reluctant to accept new customers at this time.
+Although I currently consult for several select corporations and universities, I am NOT accepting new customers at this time.

 INNOVATIVE ENTREPRENEURSHIP and TRANSDISCIPLINARY COLLABORATION